Nathan-Butler7/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Setup a Resource Group and a Virtual Machine in Azure.
+- Set up a Resource Group and a Virtual Machine in Azure.
 - Install the osTicket requirements.
 - Install osTicket itself.